sds100/KeyMapper/docs/known-issues.md

 ## Key Mapper randomly stops

 Key Mapper has been killed while it has been in the background.
-You must read **ALL** of this so that the problem can be solved super quickly.
-If you go to the developer without reading this then they will show you this same text again so **READ** it now! 🙂
+You must follow these steps so that the problem can be solved super quickly!
+If you go to the developer without reading this then they will show you this same text again so read it **now**! 🙂

 Here is how to fix it:

-1. Many phone manufacturers (especially Xiaomi and Huawei) love to kill apps when they are running in the background.
-This is **NOT** the developer's fault and there is nothing they can do to fix it so don't leave a bad review when this happens. **YOU** might be able to fix it by turning off these app killing "features".
-Follow the amazing online guide at https://dontkillmyapp.com that shows you how to *hopefully* turn all this off.
+1. Many phone manufacturers (especially Xiaomi and Huawei) love to kill apps when they are running in the background. 😡 This is **not** the developer's fault and there is nothing they can do to fix it so don't leave a bad review when this happens. **You** might be able to fix it by turning off these app killing "features".
+Follow the amazing online guide at [https://dontkillmyapp.com](https://dontkillmyapp.com) that shows you how to turn this all off.

 2. Turn the accessibility service off and on again and try to use Key Mapper like normal.